 My travel route after finishing the majority of the North Island was a little wonky.
-I had made my way around and ended in Wellington, but then I was going back to Auckland, going to Paihia, then east to Gisborne, and back down to Wellington.
+I had made my way around and ended in Wellington, but then I was going back to Auckland, up to Paihia, then east to Gisborne, and back down to Wellington.
 If you look at a map it wasn’t the most efficient route, but it was the only way to get everything I wanted to see and do in.
 So the first stop time I stopped in Wellington it was just for a night.
-I stayed at Base.
+I stayed at a Base hostel.

 Base Backpackers Wellington

 Our bus group was either staying at Base or Nomads.
 On the Stray app Base was categorized as the preferred northbound hostel, which is why I went with it, but I don’t think it would have made much of a difference.
 I was in a six bed dorm and luckily I got a bottom bunk once again – score!
 Two of the people I was traveling with were also in the room so it was nice to be with some people you know and not all strangers.
 The hostel itself has a huge reception area and then a kitchen/lounge area the floor above it.
 The furniture in the lounge area could be really only described as shabby.
 The wifi wasn’t working and you had to call support with reception if you wanted to be connected.
 This was the first hostel that I’ve been to that used a pin to enter the room or an app (so keyless entry).
 It was a cool tech upgrade to see a hostel utilizing.

 The best thing that happened was that I was allowed to store my blue suitcase here for 2 weeks.
 I had planned to find a place in the city to store it and I would have been paying $8 a day at a random location.
 I was happy when Base said they could store it long term – they also didn’t end up charging me at all.
 I am incredibly thankful.